photogpt/photogpt-blogs/content/posts/revolutionize-your-professional-image-with-ai-business-photos.md

 Ready to upgrade your professional image?
 Follow these easy steps:

-1. Visit our website and access our free AI Headshot Generator.
+1. Visit our website [Photogptai.com](https://www.photogptai.com/) and access our free AI Headshot Generator.
 2. Input your desired text prompt (e.g., "business headshot" or "LinkedIn profile picture").
-3. Choose your preferred image style and settings.
+3. Choose your preferred Ready-Made Themes from settings.
-4. Receive your generated headshot and customize as needed.
+4. Receive your generated headshot and customize it as needed.

 **Showcase Your Professionalism with PhotoGPT AI**